SEN Information Report

 Where a child’s educational needs are additional and different to the normal range of teaching differentiation strategies/intervention groups, then their highly individualised support is outlined in an IEP (individual education plan).

 Parents/carers who are concerned about the well-being or progress of their child should contact the child’s class teacher in the first instance, who will liaise with the appropriate staff within the school.

 The Inclusion Manager/SENCO (Special Educational Needs Coordinator) at Crawley Green Infant School is Mrs Whybrow.

-Parents/carers can contact the school via telephone, letter, e-mail or in person and can make an appointment to see relevant staff.
+Parents/carers can contact the school via telephone, letter, and e-mail or in person and can make an appointment to see relevant staff.

 Scheduled meetings with parents/carers include:

 Parents can, of course, speak to their class teacher informally at the end of the school day.